 Through purchasing a FEAST kitchen kit students can cook from a range of healthy and delicious recipes that have been designed to cater to all skill levels.
 Easy sustainable recipes include; fast fritters, crunchy noodle salad, peach parfait, honey soy noodle salad and tortilla wraps with butter bean hummus.

 Working together with teachers and school communities create the foundations of the FEAST program.
 The FEAST teacher training inspires, informs and educates teachers to confidently deliver the Stage 3 FEAST program.
-The module embraces the latest interactive teaching and learning approach Solution Fluency and provides teachers with instructional videos and practical activities to be implemented in the classroom.

 Using an inquiry based and integrated approach to learning, students are tasked with the opportunity to explore and design new recipes that use food that might otherwise go to waste and then explain how the recipe addresses food waste and healthy eating.